“And Make Yourselves a New Heart and a New Spirit”

 Rabbi Berkman has made Israel advocacy a centerpiece of the synagogue's cultural and spiritual identity.
 NCJC members have participated in several congregational missions and travel frequently to Israel as individuals and families.
 By hosting the David Project curriculum, Rabbi Berkman brought to the synagogue the area's only college credit granting course preparing high school seniors to be Israel advocates on campus.
 Rabbi Berkman also leads one of the East coast's largest congregational delegations to the AIPAC annual Policy Conference in Washington DC.
 With the Rabbi's support, NCJC members have been prominent at rallies and protest marches in support of Israel wherever they take place.

 Rabbi Berkman views the building of a welcoming and compassionate community of individuals that cares for one another and for Clal Yisrael, to be the cornerstone of his rabbinate.
 In his own words: "I want to inspire people to be passionate about their Judaism and about the Jewish people."

 Rabbi Berkman and his wife Carol King met in Jerusalem while studying at Hebrew University.
 They lived in Israel for two years while Carol served as Program Director for "Oded," the successful adult study program at the Conservative Movement's Israel headquarters.
 Carol was also a founding member of the counseling department at Jewish Theological Seminary's New York campus where she continues to work as the senior counselor.
-Locally, Carol works for Jewish Family Services of Rockland County as a therapist and as the Jewish family life educator.
+Locally, Carol works for Rockland Jewish Family Service as a therapist and as the Jewish family life educator.
 She lectures on teenage body image, bereavement and is an authority on Holocaust education.
 The King-Berkmans have four children, Dov, Meir, Shira and Chana.